Quick tip: A high Hb is often not due to a primary haematological problem.

 Lynch, DT, Hall, J, Foucar, K. How I investigate monocytosis.
 Int J Lab Hem.
 2018; 40: 107– 114. https://doi.org/10.1111/ijlh.12776

 Raised ferritin is incredibly common in clinical practice, but the important feature to consider is whether there is any iron loading into organs such as the liver.
-90% of patients with a raised ferritin in routine medical practice will not have an iron loading disorder, and instead their raised ferritin will be secondary to inflammation or another organ disease including liver disease for example.
+90% of patients with a raised ferritin in routine medical practice will not have an iron loading disorder, and instead their raised ferritin will be secondary to inflammation or another organ disease-liver disease for example.

 Causes of raised ferritin (e.g. >300 µg/L in men and postmenopausal women; >200 µg/L in premenopausal women-check local reference ranges)

 HFE genotyping aims to identify the two commonest mutations seen in the HFE gene, and thus in hereditary haemochromatosis; C282Y and H63D.
-Homozygotes for C282Y are those with the commonest genetic haemochromatosis in the UK.
-Heterozygous C282Y is the carrier state, and not associated with iron loading when the sole mutation .
+Homozygotes for C282Y represent the majority of those with genetic haemochromatosis in the UK.
+Heterozygous C282Y is the carrier state, and not associated with iron loading when the sole mutation.
 The H63D mutation appears to carry a much lower risk of iron loading.
 A compound heterozygote of C282Y and H63D mutations (1 of each allele) can also lead to an iron loading phenotype but usually only if there are other iron-loading pathologies.

 Quick tip; When identifying a paraprotein, the most important step is to identify whether end organ damage from any possible underlying disease is present (bone pain, anaemia, new/progressive renal impairment)